pulumi/pulumi-hugo/themes/default/content/blog/pulumi-release-notes-m59/index.md

     - features
 ---

-Another 3 weeks have passed, so it's time for another edition of the Pulumi release notes!
-This iteration we've been busy smashing bugs across our products (over 100!), but we've still got some great new features to share with you as well:
+Another great iteration has just wrapped up, so it's time for another edition of the Pulumi release notes!
+We've been busy smashing bugs across our products (over 100!), but we've also got several new updates across Pulumi providers, the CLI, and the Pulumi Service:

 - New and updated cloud providers
   - [Pulumi Kubernetes Operator supports GitOps workflow]({{< relref "/blog/pulumi-release-notes-m59#pulumi-kubernetes-operator-supports-gitops-workflow" >}})